Understanding annual recurring revenue

-From an investor perspective, ARR can compare performance across similar companies and track an individual company’s performance over time.
-Many SaaS businesses operate on a ‘land and expand’ strategy, whereby new customers are acquired, and the services sold to these customers are increased over time.
+From an investor perspective, ARR can compare performance across similar companies and track an individual company's performance over time.
+Many SaaS businesses operate on a 'land and expand' strategy, whereby new customers are acquired, and the company increases the services sold to these customers over time.

 ARR and its components can provide a good indication of how well different companies are executing this strategy.
 Investors considering ARR figures must understand how much of a company's revenue is recurring and how reliant the business is on subscription revenue.
 This is especially relevant to SaaS companies, where recurring revenue may be the primary source of revenue.

 Many SaaS companies operating on recurring revenue models tend to have relatively high valuations.
-As cloud computing becomes more widely accepted, many SaaS companies are growing at a relatively fast pace.
+As cloud computing becomes more widely accepted, many SaaS companies are rapidly growing.
 Fast growth coupled with recurring revenue drives higher valuations because SaaS companies are valued on multiples of revenue.